I had the following come in via email from a coach in the UK.

 Lots to unpack here.
 Let me start with the second part first.

-The college, club, and high school levels in the US all have the own rule books – multiple different ones, in fact, because there are different governing bodies involved (NCAA vs. NJCAA vs. NAIA for example).
+The college, club, and high school levels in the US all have their own rule books – multiple different ones, in fact, because there are different governing bodies involved (NCAA vs. NJCAA vs. NAIA for example).
 While those rule books are largely in line with the FIVB rules, there are some notable differences.
 Substitutions and libero actions are two of the most obvious.

 The men’s game at the NCAA Division I/II level is the only place where you see essentially FIVB rules.
 Liberos cannot serve, only six total subs are allowed, and a player can only enter once (starting doesn’t count as an entry).
 Elsewhere, substitution limits vary considerably.
 In some cases they are unlimited!
 Mostly, though, they are between 12 and 18.
 This is the subject of regular debate.
 I won’t go into it here, but basically more subs allows for more players to participate.